comrade-coop/wetonomy-aragon/README.md

 - [**Solhint**](https://www.npmjs.com/package/solhint): Open source project for linting Solidity code.
 - [**Truffle**](https://github.com/trufflesuite/truffle): Used to build and test the contracts

-## Developing
+## Develop

 ## Kit Usage
 These are the steps required to build and run the Wetonomy Kit as a whole.

-First, install the separate package dependencies through Lerna:
+1. Install separate package dependencies through Lerna:
 ```sh
 npm run bootstrap
 ```

-Then start a local Devchain with:
+2. Start a local Devchain with:
 ```sh
 npm run devchain
 ```

-Then in a separate Terminal run the following in order to build the separate apps and run them as a Kit:
+3. In new Terminal run the following command in order to build the separate apps and run them as a Kit:
 ```sh
 npm run start:kit
 ```